• Skip to main content

 If you have attached your Christmas Moss to a drift wood, rock or any other type of Object you can carefully remove them out of the tank as well as the other tank mates and plants and give a thorough cleaning to your tank before replacing them back in the tank.

 If the Christmas Moss is attached to the tank itself, then it would be better to remove the tank mates and the other plants in the tank initially before removing the Moss.
-Thereafter give a good cleaning to the tank and replace the tank back with its tank mates and other Aquatic plants.

 It should be also noted that the other Aquatic plants will also have to be given a good cleaning as there might be dead Christmas moss particles hidden and remaining within these plants as well as they melt with their death.